-Whether you excel at or shy away from networking, here’s how you can master the elevator pitch and answer “What do you do?” like a pro.
-[TWEET]
+Here’s how you can master the elevator pitch and answer the “What do you do?” networking question like a pro.

-There are two types of people in the world: those who think networking events are fun and everybody else.
-One of the things that can make networking especially painful to some is the part where everyone goes around the room and gives their ‘elevator pitch,’ or the 30-second spiel that captures the essence of what they do or what kind of job they’re looking for.
-Whether you’re presenting in front of a crowd or just one-on-one, having a memorable and useful answer to the ‘What do you do?’ question is one of the most important networking tips you should consider.
+Not everyone finds networking events to be fun.
+In fact, for introverts, networking can be a painful activity.
+And one of the most excruciating parts?
+When everyone goes around the room and gives their elevator pitch, a quick spiel that captures the essence of what they do or what kind of job they’re looking for.
+Whether you’re presenting in front of a crowd or just having a one-on-one conversation, a good elevator pitch that answers the networking question, “What do you do?” is one of the most important tools you can have in your job-search arsenal.

-The reason so many elevator pitches are boring or unmemorable is that there is a strong tendency with people to talk only about their professional features — what it is they do and how they do it — which is not likely to leave a lasting impression.
+The reason so many elevator pitches are boring or unmemorable is that people have a strong tendency to talk only about their professional features — what they do and how they do it — which is not likely to leave a lasting impression.

 “I increase revenue through unique ways of creating brand loyalty.”

 Ideally, your elevator pitch will intrigue people enough to want to hear more.
-Once you have something you like, practice saying it until it feels comfortable, but not rehearsed, and enjoy your next networking event.
+Once you’ve come up with something you like, practice saying it until it feels comfortable — but not rehearsed — and you’ll be ready to confidently answer this networking question at your next event.